Duxbury High School: Duxbury High School Football Program

 During a March 12, 2021 game against rival Plymouth North High School, Duxbury High School football players were heard using anti-Semitic words and potentially other derogatory language as part of their play-calling system.
 The incident sparked international and national attention in the weeks following its discovery and elicited public statements from virtually every party to the incident, including the Anti-Defamation League.
 By March 24, 2021, Head Coach Dave Maimaron had been terminated in his position at the Duxbury High School football program and placed on paid administrative leave in his position as a special education instructor at the Duxbury High School.
-Duxbury Public Schools Superintendent John Antonucci announced that an investigation into the etiology and pervasiveness of anti-Semitic or otherwise offensive language was underway and contracted to Just Training Solutions, LLC by March 24.
+Duxbury Public Schools Superintendent John Antonucci announced that an investigation into the etiology and pervasiveness of antisemitic or otherwise offensive language was underway and contracted to Just Training Solutions, LLC by March 24.